catamphetamine/imageboard/README.md

   // Only present for `4chan.org`.
   maxAttachmentSize: number?,

+  // Maximum total attachments size in a thread on the board (a board-wide setting).
+  // Only present for `4chan.org` or `2ch.hk`.
+  maxAttachmentsSize: number?,

   // Maximum video attachment size in a thread on the board (a board-wide setting).
   // Only present for `4chan.org`.
   maxVideoAttachmentSize: number?,